nikolafilipovic/js-fullstack-challenge/README.md

 ## How this works

 The goal of the challenge is to evaluate your coding abilities and understand how you design a solution.
-Feel free to use yourn own methods and means to complete the solution, we will be looking for the following:
+Feel free to use your own methods and means to complete the solution, we will be looking for the following:

 - Overall solution design
 - Coding standard, comments and style